m3dev/octoparts-site/source/contributing.md

 ## Octoparts Contributor Guidelines

+### Funny names

+If you look around our codebase, you may find places where we use the word "part" to refer to what we call a "backend endpoint" in most of our documentation.
+This is bad naming, but one with historical reasons: when we started building Octoparts, it was with the intention of grabbing "parts" of a page from other services, thus an endpoint corresponded roughly with a "part".

+We *do* plan on renaming our models and references but until then, stay alert!

 ### Reporting Issues

 If you wish to report an issue for Octoparts, please ensure you have done the following things: